yurisuika/Zehn/README.md

 >
 > Supports JPG, GIF, and PNG file types (you must set the file type in the settings).

-### Features
+### Other Features
-On Windows, Zehn's accent color will use your system's accent color by default.
-If you are on a system that does not support this variable, there is a fallback value.
-If you wish to override the system accent color, you may do so in the Millennium settings.
-If using SFP, please manually override the accent variables near the start of `~/css/variables.css`.

 Zehn features several added buttons for an improved experience:
 * On the library window...
-  * The root menu is toggled via the menu button in the upper-left corner of the navbar.
+  * The root menu is toggled via the menu button in the left end of the navbar.
 It is hidden by default.
+  * Many navbar buttons that are simply redundant links that may be found in the root menus and supernav menus are collapsed until opened by a button added to the navbar buttons area.
-  * Theater Mode, which hides the game list sidebar, is toggled via the button in the navbar before the window controls.
+  * Theater Mode, which hides the game list sidebar, can be enabled from a button added to the navbar buttons area.
   * Several search and filter related controls in library sidebar can be toggled via a button in the upper-left corner of the sidebar.
 These controls are hidden by default.
   * The What's New container in the library may be collapsed via the button next to the carousel controls.
   * Three buttons to select between displaying the Activity feed, the Community feed, and the Details panels for a game entry are found added to the playbar.